 - Grants are paid in euro.
 They are only paid out on bank accounts, not via other money transfer services.
 Any bank charges for international payments are carried by Journalismfund Europe, except for exchange rates.

-- Any journalistic product that is the result of the supported project explicitly has to mention the support of Journalismfund Europe.
+- Any journalistic product that is the result of the supported project explicitly has to mention the support of Journalismfund Europe in the way stimulated in the agreement.